Microsoft Hybrid agent - Preview

 On the server where the Hybrid agent is installed, open Performance Monitor.
 Add the object Microsoft AD App Proxy Connector and the # requests counter to your view.

-Open an remote PowerShell session to your Office 365 tenant and run the following test cmdlet:
+Open an Exchange Online PowerShell connection to your Office 365 tenant and run the following test cmdlet:

 Test-MigrationServerAvailability -ExchangeRemoteMove: $true -RemoteServer '<your customguid>.resource.mailboxmigration.his.msappproxy.net' -Credentials (Get-Credential)